The Methodology Center at Purdue (MCAP) is now accepting applications for our NIH-supported Summer Institute on Longitudinal Data Analysis

 How to Apply

 We prioritize individuals based on their need for longitudinal methods training, and those with extensive experience in using large-scale longitudinal data may be rated as a lower priority for enrollment.
-However, all applicants will be reviewed carefully to ensure they will benefit from the course content.
-We are especially committed to supporting participants from underrepresented backgrounds.
+Our application is now open and closes on March, 15th 2025.
+All applicants will be reviewed carefully to ensure they will benefit from the course content.